flofriday/UEB-Testsuite/scanner/README.md

 We assume here that a `make` in the folder `~/abgabe/scanner` will create a binary called `scanner` (as wanted by the assignment).

-1. Copy the files from this directory into `~/test/scanner` _(this is already the case if you followed the instruction on the main page)_
+1. Copy the files from this directory into `~/test/scanner` _(this is already the case if you have followed the instructions on the main page)_
 2. Run the tests with: `/usr/ftp/pub/ubvl/test/scanner/test`

 ## Contribution